aarvijha/BitFlow/README.md

 # BitFlow 🚀

 **Stream or download files from any directory you love**, in secure, bite-sized chunks.
 Share access without giving away the keys to your entire drive.
-Basically, it’s like file-sharing on steroids—but totally under your control. 💪
+Basically, it’s like file-sharing on steroids, but totally under your control. 💪

 ---